Ecuador: Comparative Ecology and Conservation

-Program alumna Marisa Martínez was selected to present research conducted for her Independent Study Project at the 2011 National Conference on Undergraduate Research out of a pool of over 4,000 papers.
-In Marisa’s study, “Social Functioning of Vocal Duetting in the Rufous wren”, birds were recorded before, during, and after playbacks.
-The data suggest that Rufous wrens engage in duetting as a method of jointly defending territory.
+Program alumna Marisa Martínez was selected out of a pool of over 4,000 prospective presenters to present research conducted for her Independent Study Project at the 2011 National Conference on Undergraduate Research.
+In Marisa’s study, “Social Functioning of Vocal Duetting in the Rufous Wren,” birds were recorded before, during, and after playbacks.
+The data suggest that rufous wrens engage in duetting as a method of jointly defending territory.

-Marisa collaborated with SIT’s local partner in Ecuador, Fundación Jocotoco—which works with conservation projects—the Academy of Sciences of Philadelphia and in particular with Dr. Robert Ridgely; and the Cornell Ornithology Lab, which is one of the most important ornithology labs in the world and where Marisa continues her research.
+Marisa collaborated with SIT’s local partner in Ecuador, Fundación Jocotoco, which works with conservation projects; the Academy of Sciences of Philadelphia, in particular with Dr. Robert Ridgely; and the Cornell Ornithology Lab, which is one of the most important ornithology labs in the world and is where Marisa continues her research.

 Duration: 15 weeks

 Prerequisites: Coursework in environmental studies, ecology, biology, or related fields; 4 semesters college-level Spanish.
 Read more...